AthenZ/athenz/ui/docs/msd-api.md

 obj = {
-	"domainName": "<DomainName>", // name of the domain "serviceName": "<EntityName>", // name of the service "options": "<WorkloadOptions>" // metadata about the dynamic workload };
+	"domainName": "<DomainName>", // name of the domain "serviceName": "<EntityName>", // name of the service "options": "<WorkloadOptions>", // metadata about the dynamic workload "resourceOwner": "<String>" // (optional) Resource owner for the request };
 ```
 *Types:* [`DomainName <String>`](#domainname-string), [`EntityName <String>`](#entityname-string), [`WorkloadOptions <Struct>`](#workloadoptions-struct)